 Today’s report showed energy costs decreased 1.7 percent from a month earlier, the most since October, after climbing 0.9 percent in March.
 Gasoline prices dropped 2.6 percent, also the most in six months.
 Food costs rose 0.2 percent for a second month.

-“So far, pricing is in line with our expectations,” Hugh Johnston, chief financial officer at PepsiCo Inc. (PEP), said on May 10 at a consumer products presentation.
+“So far, pricing is in line with our expectations,” Hugh Johnston, chief financial officer at PepsiCo Inc. (PEP:US), said on May 10 at a consumer products presentation.
 “We feel good about the pricing we have right now.”

 The cost of rent climbed 0.2 percent, today’s report showed.